precice/tutorials/elastic-tube-3d/README.md

 ## Post-processing

-You can visualize the results using paraView or `cgx`(for native CalculiX resul files), as usual.
+You can visualize the results using paraView or `cgx`(for native CalculiX result files), as usual.
 The total deformation is rather small.
 Multiplying the deformation by factor of 10 (warp by vector filter in paraView) and visualizing the fluid domain at `t=0.005s` looks as follows:

 ![result tube](images/tutorials-elastic-tube-3d-tube-result.png)